It’s easy lose to your motivation during job search, especially if you’ve been at it for awhile.

 The result: you will be more positive and happy according to Shawn Achor, author of The Happiness Advantage.
 That positive attitude will show in your approach to your job search and help you be more successful.

-Once you’re feeling more positive and confident, it’s time to re-set your job search by assessing your skills, desired job goal, and salary expectations.
+Once you are feeling more positive and confident, re-set your job search by assessing your skills, desired job goal, and salary expectations.

 Putting structure into your job search will make you more productive and keep driving your search forward.
 Your weekly job search activities and goals should include: